recallnet/rust-recall/sdk/examples/README.md

 ### Object storage

 [`objectstore_add.rs`](objectstore_add.rs) creates a new object store, adds an object, and then queries for it by key.
-To run this example, you must deposit some funds into the `adm` testnet subnet.
+To run this example, you must deposit some funds into the `hoku` testnet subnet.

 ```shell
 cargo run --example objectstore_add -- [YOUR_HEX_ENCODED_PRIVATE_KEY]